biolink/biolink-model/docs/index.md

  * [in pathway with](in_pathway_with.md) - holds between two genes or gene products that are part of in the same biological pathway
  * [in taxon](in_taxon.md) - connects an entity to its taxonomic classification.
 Only certain kinds of entities can be taxonomically classified; see 'thing with taxon'
  * [increased amount of](increased_amount_of.md)
- * [increases abundance of](increases_abundance_of.md) - holds between two chemical entities where the action or effect of one increases the amount of the other within a system of interest
+ * [increases abundance of](increases_abundance_of.md) - holds between two chemical or gene/gene product entities where the action or effect of one increases the amount of the other within a system of interest
- * [increases activity of](increases_activity_of.md) - holds between two chemical entities where the action or effect of one increases the activity of the other within a system of interest
+ * [increases activity of](increases_activity_of.md) - holds between two chemical or gene/gene product where the action or effect of one increases the activity of the other within a system of interest
  * [increases degradation of](increases_degradation_of.md) - holds between two chemical entities where the action or effect of one increases the rate of degradation of the other within a system of interest
- * [increases expression of](increases_expression_of.md) - holds between two chemical entities where the action or effect of one increases the level of expression of the other within a system of interest
+ * [increases expression of](increases_expression_of.md) - holds between a chemical or gene/gene product entity and a nucleic acid entity where the action or effect of one increases the level of expression of the other within a system of interest
- * [increases folding of](increases_folding_of.md) - holds between two chemical entities where the action or effect of one  increases the rate or quality of folding of the other
+ * [increases folding of](increases_folding_of.md) - holds between a chemical or gene/gene product entity and a nucleic acid entity where the action or effect of one increases the rate or quality of folding of the other
- * [increases localization of](increases_localization_of.md) - holds between two chemical entities where the action or effect of one increases the proper localization of the other within a system of interest
+ * [increases localization of](increases_localization_of.md) - holds between two chemical or gene/gene product entities where the action or effect of one increases the proper localization of the other within a system of interest
- * [increases metabolic processing of](increases_metabolic_processing_of.md) - holds between two chemical entities where the action or effect of one increases the rate of metabolic processing of the other within a system of interest
+ * [increases metabolic processing of](increases_metabolic_processing_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the rate of metabolic processing of the other within a system of interest
  * [increases molecular interaction](increases_molecular_interaction.md) - indicates that the source increases the molecular interaction between the target and some other chemical entity
- * [increases molecular modification of](increases_molecular_modification_of.md) - holds between two chemical entities where the action or effect of one leads to increased molecular modification(s) of the other (e.g. via post-translational modifications of proteins such as the addition of phosphoryl group, or via redox reaction that adds or subtracts electrons)
+ * [increases molecular modification of](increases_molecular_modification_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one leads to increased molecular modification(s) of the other (e.g. via post-translational modifications of proteins such as the addition of phosphoryl group, or via redox reaction that adds or subtracts electrons)
  * [increases mutation rate of](increases_mutation_rate_of.md) - holds between a chemical entity and a nucleic acid entity where the action or effect of the chemical entity increases the rate of mutation of the nucleic acid entity within a system of interest
  * [increases response to](increases_response_to.md) - holds between two chemical entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
- * [increases secretion of](increases_secretion_of.md) - holds between two chemical entities where the action or effect of one increases the rate of secretion of the other out of a cell, gland, or organ
+ * [increases secretion of](increases_secretion_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the rate of secretion of the other out of a cell, gland, or organ
  * [increases splicing of](increases_splicing_of.md) - holds between a chemical entity and an mRNA where the action or effect of the chemical entity increases the proper splicing of the mRNA
- * [increases stability of](increases_stability_of.md) - holds between two chemical entities where the action or effect of one increases the stability of the other within a system of interest
+ * [increases stability of](increases_stability_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the stability of the other within a system of interest
  * [increases synthesis of](increases_synthesis_of.md) - holds between two chemical entities where the action or effect of one increases the rate of chemical synthesis of the other
- * [increases transport of](increases_transport_of.md) - holds between two chemical entities where the action or effect of one increases the rate of transport of the other across some boundary in a system of interest
+ * [increases transport of](increases_transport_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the rate of transport of the other across some boundary in a system of interest
- * [increases uptake of](increases_uptake_of.md) - holds between two chemical entities where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
+ * [increases uptake of](increases_uptake_of.md) - holds between two chemical or gene/gene product entities  where the action or effect of one increases the rate of uptake of the other into of a cell, gland, or organ
  * [interacts with](interacts_with.md) - holds between any two entities that directly or indirectly interact with each other
      * [directly interacts with](directly_interacts_with.md) - Holds between chemical entities that physically and directly interact with each other
      * [genetically interacts with](genetically_interacts_with.md) - holds between two genes whose phenotypic effects are dependent on each other in some way - such that their combined phenotypic effects are the result of some interaction between the activity of their gene products.
 Examples include epistasis and synthetic lethality.